Youth and Adult Mental Health First Aid Certification

 Who can be First Aider?

-Anyone 18 and older who has successfully completed a MHFA training becomes a First Aider.
+Anyone who has successfully completed a MHFA training becomes a First Aider.

 • Family and Friends